Get a demo

 John Barber from Bridgepoint

-When the cash flows arising from successful, exited investments are sufficient to repay a fund's invested capital as well as the preferred return it has attracted over time, the GP then becomes entitled to its carried interest stake.
-This stake is 20 percent of a fund's gross profits, that is, all gains after the return of invested capital, implicitly including the preferred return previously paid to LPs.
-In other words, at the point at which a fund's cash flows crest above the preferred return obligation and stop its accrued interest 'clock' from further ticking, the LPs have received 100 percent of the fund's cash returns and gross profits up to then, and the GP none of them.
+When the cash flow arising from successful, exited investments are sufficient to repay a structure's invested capital as well as the preferred return it has attracted over time, the general partner then becomes entitled to its carried interest stake.
+This stake is 20 percent of a structure's gross profits, that is, all gains after the return of invested capital, implicitly including the preferred return previously paid to LPs.
+In other words, at the point at which a structure's cash flows crest above the preferred return obligation and stop its accrued interest 'clock' from further ticking, the investors have received 100 percent of the cash returns and gross profits up to then, and the general partner none of them.

-Because in a typical fund the LPs and the GP have agreed that they will share the gross profits 80/20, respectively, at that point, the fund's mechanics 'look back' and start to redress the balance by directing a disproportionate share of the fund's further cash flows as they arise to the GP.
+Because in a typical structure the investors and the general partner have agreed that they will share the gross profits 80/20, respectively, at that point, the mechanics 'look back' and start to redress the balance by directing a disproportionate share of the further cash flows as they arise to the general partner.
 This is called the 'catch-up'.
-As the fund has now proven it can cover its return-of-capital and preferred return obligations, the GP is allowed to catch up with the LPs in its share of the profits.
-Mechanically, the cash flows now start to adjust in allocation between GP and LP such that the LPs' gross profit share goes down from 100 percent eventually to the 80 percent that reflects the agreed ultimate split.
+As the venture has now proven it can cover its return-of-capital and preferred return obligations, the general partner is allowed to catch up with the investors in its share of the profits.
+Mechanically, the cash flows now start to adjust in allocation between general partner and investor such that the investors' gross profit share goes down from 100 percent eventually to the 80 percent that reflects the agreed ultimate split.

-If, however, a fund's cash flows from exited investments prove sufficiently strong, at some point the catch-up mechanism will lead to the GP receiving 20 percent of all gross profits earned.
-The mechanism then falls away, and neither the LPs nor the GP receive any excess, disproportionate distributions.
+If, however, a structure's cash flows from exited investments prove sufficiently strong, at some point the catch-up mechanism will lead to the general partner receiving 20 percent of all gross profits earned.
+The mechanism then falls away, and neither the investors nor the general partner receives any excess, disproportionate distributions.
 Further cash flows (and therefore gross profits) are simply divided 80/20 between the two parties, respectively.

 By clicking “Accept”, you agree to the storing of cookies on your device.
 View our Privacy Policy for more information.